sulu/sulu-docs/cookbook/link-provider.rst

 Example
 -------

-This example assumes that the entities will be selected by a datagrid.
-For this we already build an abstract implementation which can be configured with the `LinkConfigurationBuilder`.
+To register a ``LinkProvider`` service for a custom link type, you create a service that implements the ``LinkProviderInterface`` and tag it with the respective resource key:
+``<tag name="sulu.link.provider" alias="{resourceKey}"/>``

+If the entities of the new link type should be selected via a list in the administration interface, the ``LinkProvider::getConfiguration`` method must return the configuration that is used for the list.

 .. code-block:: php